How to Make a Eucalyptus Wreath That Will Look Gorgeous in Any Season

 - Floral wire or floral tape

 - Wire snips

 Follow these simple how-to instructions to make your own eucalyptus wreath.
 You should be able to complete the project in under an hour.

 Step 1: Attach Eucalyptus Branches to Embroidery Hoop

 To create the base wreath, gather several eucalyptus branches and use floral wire to join them at the stems to make bunches of branches.
-Make several of these clusters and layer them over the top of a wood embroidery hoop.
-Use more floral wire (or floral tape) to attach each bundle to the hoop, overlapping the bundles to hide the stems.
+Make several of these clusters and layer them over the top of a Wood Embroidery Hoop ($2, Michaels).
+Use more floral wire or Floral Tape ($3, Michaels) to attach each bundle to the hoop, overlapping the bundles to hide the stems.
 When you've attached bundles all the way around, fill in any empty areas with additional branches.

 Now's your chance to really personalize your wreath!
-Go all-natural and add sprigs of berries, leaves and pinecones, or go for more crafty elements, like felt flowers.
+Go all-natural and add sprigs of berries, leaves and pinecones, or opt for crafted elements, like felt flowers.
 This is the perfect opportunity to pull in colors from your existing décor.
-If you're hanging the wreath inside, choose embellishments that tie in to other elements in the room.
+If you're hanging the wreath inside, choose embellishments that tie into other elements in the room.
 If you're hanging your wreath on the front door, consider adding colors or flowers that match the plants on your porch.

-Use a length of ribbon or large decorative hook to display the wreath on your front door.
-You can see from the photo here that this wreath looks great paired with fall front porch displays, but add a few red berries or tiny silver balls and you have a decoration that's just as well-suited to a winter holiday display.
+Use a length of ribbon or large decorative hook to hang the wreath on your front door.
+You can see from the photo here that this wreath looks great paired with fall front porch displays, but add a few red berries or Tiny Christmas Ornaments ($12, Target) and you have a decoration that's just as well-suited to a winter holiday display.
 We love the idea of continually adding to this eucalyptus wreath, even after it has been hung!